U.S. Supplement/Issue 108/Text

 The members of the Auxiliary Boards, designated by the Guardian as "deputies, advisors, assistants" of the Hands of the Cause of God, are an important source of inspiration upon which we may all draw.
 Through the Hands of the Cause, from whom they derive their authority and by whom they are directed, they partake of the honor and assume the obligations of that institution which Bahá’u’lláh praised when, referring to the Hands whom He Himself appointed, He said: "Through them the standards of Thy oneness were raised in Thy cities and realms and the banners of Thy sanctity were uplifted in Thy Kingdom."

-More specifically, ‘Abdu’l-Bahá, in His Will and Testament, charged the Hands of the Cause with the obligation “to diffuse the Divine Fragrances,” “to edify the souls of men,” and to protect the Covenant (pp 12 and 13), and Shoghi Effendi referred to them in 1951 as “Members august body, invested in conformity with ‘Abdu’l-Bahá’s Testament, two fold sacred function, the propagation and preservation of the unity of the Faith of Bahá’u’lláh, and destined to assume individually in the course of time the direction of institutions paralleling those revolving around the Universal House of Justice . . .”
+More specifically, ‘Abdu’l-Bahá, in His Will and Testament, charged the Hands of the Cause with the obligation "to diffuse the Divine Fragrances," "to edify the souls of men," and to protect the Covenant (pp 12 and 13), and Shoghi Effendi referred to them in 1951 as "Members august body, invested in conformity with ‘Abdu’l-Bahá’s Testament, two fold sacred function, the propagation and preservation of the unity of the Faith of Bahá’u’lláh, and destined to assume individually in the course of time the direction of institutions paralleling those revolving around the Universal House of Justice..."
 (Messages to Bahá’í World, p.
 21).

 The members of the Auxiliary Boards are adjuncts of that body.
 Appointed because of their devotion, their deep knowledge of the Faith, and their spiritual energy, they can so infuse these qualities into the body of the believers as to give us new life.
-Their duties in promulgating the Faith coincide exactly with the dual process
+Their duties in promulgating the Faith coincide exactly with the dual process emphasized by the Universal House of Justice in its Ridván Message of 1966, when it said that the propagation and consolidation of the Cause must go hand in hand.
+The purpose of the Auxiliary Boards is, not only to proclaim the Faith, but also, primarily, to deepen the believers and stimulate them to teach.

 Freed from Administrative Responsibilities[edit]